npz-web/inclusive-avatars/README.md

 The character creator applet's visual components are comprised of "parts" (ex: "body", "ears", "tail", "accessories"), which have varieties called "items" (ex: the items for ears are "small" and "big").
 Each item is represented by a .png image with a transparent background.
 The applet allows the user to create different characters by layering different item .pngs on top of each other.

-Parts are listed in parts.json in the order in which they're rendered: parts near the bottom are visually layered on top of parts near the top.
-Parts have the following fields:
+Parts are listed in parts.json in the order in which they appear in the editor's UI.
+Their layer order is set manually with the `"layerOrder"` attribute.
+The part with the lowest layerOrder is rendered at the bottom of the stack, and the part with the highest layerOrder is rendered at the top.

 - `"folder"`: the name of the folder that will contain the part's visual assets
 - `"items"`: the names of the items belonging to the part
 - `"colorMode"`: Can be `"fill"`, `"multiply"`, `"manual"` or `null`.
 See Step 3 for details.
 - `"colorGroup"`: (Optional) the name of the color group that the part belongs to.
 When the color of one part in a color group is changed, all other parts in the group will change to the same color.
 NOTE: you still need to manually specify a list of `colors` for each part, and this list must be the same for each part in the group for it to function correctly.
 - `"layerOrder"`: The order in which a part is rendered.
 Parts with lower layerOrder are rendered below parts with higher layerOrder.
 - `"colors"`: 6-character strings containing the the hexcodes of colors.
+This can be omitted IF the part has the `colorGroup` attribute
 - `"noneAllowed"`: `true` if this part is optional, false otherwise

 Ex: